 Other Sites.
-Also available through the Department's website are links to Administrative Law Court decisions and proposed and passed legislation at the General Assembly.
-These sites can be accessed from the Department's website by clicking on "Helpful Links", under the "Resources" tab, under "Law and Policy."
+Also available through the Department's website are links to the Administrative Law Court decisions and proposed and passed legislation at the General Assembly.
+These sites can be accessed from the Department's website by clicking on "Policy and Publications"/"Law and Policy /"Helpful Links".
+A link is also provided to the South Carolina Code of Laws and Regulations.